zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_workshop_setup.md

 Create Compute Instance
 =======================

-1. Login to c4u03 using your account, once logged-in Click on the navigation (hamburger) menu.
+1. Login to *[provided tenancy]* using your account, once logged-in Click on the navigation (hamburger) menu.

 ![](media/4e89be9c9981350f1a3612be4432aacd.jpg)